- What Are Cracked Teeth?

 The best treatment method for your cracked tooth will depend on the position and extent of the crack.
 Following a thorough examination, we will create a treatment plan.
 The goal is to either avoid an infection or completely remove an existing infection.
 To treat a fractured tooth, a tooth-colored filling or crown can fix the crack and prevent it from expanding.
 If the crack has reached the pulp of the tooth, then a root canal treatment might be needed.
 For a split tooth or vertical root fracture, endodontic surgery might be recommended.
 In some cases, the tooth may need to be extracted if it cannot be properly treated to stop the infection from reaching your gums and other teeth; however, we do all we can to save the tooth.

-Your recovery will vary based on the extent of the procedure, so we will go over specific instructions to help you heal.
+Your recovery will vary based on the extent of the damage and whether we treat it with a tooth-colored filling or crown, so we will go over specific instructions to help you heal.
 You should not eat anything that might reopen or expand the crack, like ice or hard candies.
 If the tooth crack was created by teeth grinding (bruxism) while you slept, we may recommend a night guard.
 It is important that you follow a regular oral hygiene routine at home to reduce the chance of infection.
 In your yearly dental exam, we will continuously watch the cracked tooth and your total oral health so conditions are addressed early.

 Total Reviews